NexureStore/nxPausemenu/README.md

 ```

 ### Color Customization
-Each theme comes with predefined colors, but you can customize them in `themes.lua`:
+Each theme comes with predefined colors for both components and tabs.
+You can customize them in `themes.lua`:

 ```lua
 -- Color Codes Available: